f4bra/image-resize-and-mockup/Readme.md

 image-title.py script will position an image title and subtitle taking as input the image name.
 For the image example would be "Matterhorn Switzerland.jpeg".

-It will also generate different image ratios, from a 2x3 image it will factor the image height.
+It will also generate different image ratios, from a 2x3 image it will factor the image height and cropped it.
 * 2x3
 * 3x4
 * 4x5